|

 SWCPC 438

-The collection features portraits of sixty-one prominent cattle
+The collection features portraits of sixty-one prominent cattle ranchers, both

-The Mayo Photography Studio of Brownwood, Texas, copied numerous historical photographs
+The Mayo Photography Studio of Brownwood, Texas, copied numerous historical

 Texas Cottonseed Crushers Association

-Photograph collection, 1894-1974
+Photograph Collection, 1894-1974

 116 copy prints